tonaljs/tonal/docs/pitch.md

 # Pitch module

 This is the basic building block of tonal.
 A pitch is a string with the note pitch in scientific notation.
-To create a pitch use `pitch/pitch`
+To create a pitch use `pitch/pitch` (although you normally won't need this method):

 ```js
 var pitch = require('tonal/pitch/pitch')